oneapi-src/oneAPI-tab/cross-tab/README.rst

 - CPU runtime composability

-- How big of a problem is this?
-Do we need to enable CPU Resources?
+- Do people want to program CPU with SYCL?

-  - People do want it.
+  - Yes

 - Would this help TBB and NUMA issues on Intel CPUs?